tuongphantrue/house-price-emailer/README.md

 the price data either way.
 Purely illustrative, not a curated or complete listing feed.

+Note: real listing descriptions on Batdongsan.com.vn are often quite long (500+ characters of marketing copy is normal for a "featured" listing) - an earlier version of the card-matching regex had a 400- character cap that silently failed to match anything past that length, which meant it was finding 0 listings on every single page despite the price-range extraction on those same pages working fine.
+Fixed by matching card content up to the next closing bracket with no length cap instead.

 ## Typical total price section

 Below the per-district tables, the email adds a "Giá nhà điển hình tại